Ecdcaeb/ResourceModLoader/docs/en_us/1_get_to_start.md

 Create a `rml.info` for your resource-pack.

-`rml.info` has the same format of mcmod.info (See forge Doc: https://docs.minecraftforge.net/en/1.12.x/gettingstarted/structuring/#the-mcmodinfo-file) .
+`rml.info` has the same format of `mcmod.info` (See forge Doc: https://docs.minecraftforge.net/en/1.12.x/gettingstarted/structuring/#the-mcmodinfo-file) .

-the modid is your domain.
+the `modid` is your `domain`.